CSC207-2022F-UofT/mcpm/README.md

 ## Development

+### Setup and start a testing minecraft server:

+1. `pip install -r requirements.txt`
+2. `python3 -m tools.start_server`

+If you want to rebuild & update our MCPM plugin while the server is running:

+1. `python3 -m tools.update_build`
+2. `plugman reload mcpm` (Inside the server's command prompt)

 ### Run a specific class in an external terminal

 This is very useful to test terminal operations since the Gradle running environment isn't a tty, and IntelliJ IDEA's built-in terminal barely supports Xterm escape sequences.